filipesilva/fdb/README.md

 ;; A vector uses the first kw element to decide what to do.
 ;; The only built-in resolution is :sh, that calls a shell command and can use a few bindings from call-arg.
 ;; You can add your own with (defmethod fdb.call/to-fn :my-thing ...)
-[:sh "echo" config-path doc-path self-path]
+[:sh "echo" config-path target-path self-path]

 ;; A map containing :call, which is any of the above ;; You can put more data in this map, and since call-arg has the trigger iself in :on, you can use